An exegetical commentary on the Greek New TestamentPDF eBook

 Although we await the final summing up of all things in the second coming of Christ, there is a real sense in which the kingdom of God (or "kingdom of heaven" in Matthew's gospel) is a now reality.
 Christ is at this moment ruling a people gathered about him; He is protecting them like a city wall; He is mediating between them and the Father as their high priest and they as a Temple are indwelt by his Spirit.
 The whole point of Peter's Pentecost sermon in Acts is his announcement that the kingdom of God is a now reality.
 So right now, in a world of rebellion against God, Christ rules a people, blesses and cares for them and unites them into one.
 The kingdom of God has burst in upon us.

-Yet, it is the local church or assembly where we can see this universal reality.
+The local church / assembly where we can see this universal reality.
 For it is here, where two or three gather together in the name of Christ, centered on his presence, that we behold a tangible foresight and foretaste of the kingdom of God.

-In understanding Paul's doctrine of the church we must note that he uses the word ekklhsia, "church", in two ways.
+Paul views the ekklhsia, "church", in two ways.
 A church is a local assembly at which Christ is present, and an eschatological assembly in heaven - the church is both local and universal.
 It's a somewhat difficult time-warp problem, but even now Christ is seated at the right hand of the Ancient of Days before the eschatological community of God's people - a universal church, past, present and future.

 The substance of the church is revealed in "the mystery."
 A mystery is a hidden truth, but this Biblical mystery is hidden no longer, for Paul and the apostles have learnt its secret, 3:3.
 It concerns God's establishment of his kingdom, or as Paul puts it, the uniting of all things in Christ, 1:9.
 Of course, God has always intended this outcome, but there is a new aspect to the realization of the kingdom: First, it is completely brought about by Christ 3:11; Second, the church is a tangible expression of it, 1:22-33, 3:9-10.
 So then, the church is a foretaste of Christ's work of uniting all things in the heavenly spiritual realm and the earthly realm with God, and this through and in himself.